 One of the easiest and tastiest ways to make sure you’re keeping your fluids up and your nutrition on point is with the humble smoothie.
 I love smoothies for breakfast… but they make a quick and easy lunch, dinner, or snack too.
 Because let’s face it, when you’ve got a newborn, you’re exploring all 24 hours in a day and you’re likely to be left needing something at 2am.

 These lactation smoothie recipes are packed full of goodness including lots of milk boosting ingredients (galactagogues).
+Or, if you’re not a fan of smoothies, try our lactation cookie recipes.

 Some of these ingredients can be a little hard to find in your local grocery store (I’ve never bothered – online shopping for the win!), so I’ve included links to where you can find them on Amazon.